jospueyo/riskadapt_cartodb/README.md

 2. Leaflet.draw
 3. JQuery

-Two PHP files are not in the repository for privacity:
+Two PHP files are not in the repository for privacy:

 1. users.php (contains authentication information)
 2. cartoDBproxy.php (contains the API key of CARTO.COM)